ayushsikarwar3/Basic-ALU-Implementation-/README.md

 # Basic-ALU-Implementation-
-Created a 4-bit Arithmetic Logic Unit (ALU) using combinational logic components such as logic gates, full adders, and multiplexers.
-Successfully simulated and verified various arithmetic and logical operations, strengthening practical knowledge of digital circuit design and computer architecture fundamentals.
+Designed an ALU (Arithmetic Logic Unit) of 4 bits using combinational logic gates, full adders and multiplexers.
+Solved and checked several arithmetic and logical operations, enhancing the understanding of the fundamentals of digital circuit design and computer architecture.

 # Overview-